nikoauer/Randomized-Password-Generator/README.md

 - looking for ways to improve user experience despite already having the necessary function working

 ## Usage
-This is the link to the live site:
+This is the link to the live Github Pages site: https://nikoauer.github.io/Randomized-Password-Generator/

 ![alt text](./css/screenshots/screenshot.png)